Radiicall/steam-presence/README.md

+# Heads Up
+This code and Temmie's code are fundamentally different.
+They do the same thing in different ways and have different features.

 # steam presence on discord

 a simple script to check a Steam user's current game, and display that as a Discord rich presence